tenkabuto/aphorisms/manuscript/chapter1.md

 ## To Learn
 > Ask "stupid" questions.

+## Of Man
+> Questions are embarrassing reminders of Man's insufficiency.

 ## More Money, Less Money
 > Money that is quickly gained is quickly lost.[^mex-folk]